bioexcel/qmmm_bpg/docs/running_cp2k/cp2k_output.rst

  *** SCF run converged in     3 steps ***

-Alternatively if the SCF does not converge SCF steps will continue until the MAX_SCF is reached.
-The inner SCF loop will finish and then move on to the next outer SCF step, recalcailting the preconditioner.
-If then the outer scf MAX_SCF steps are exceeded then and the SCF calculation has not converged a warning will be printed and the SCF will be abandoned.
+Otherwise, if the SCF does not converge, it continues until the number of steps equals the MAX_SCF in the input file.
+The inner SCF loop will finish and then move to the next outer SCF step, recalculating the preconditioner.
+Finally, if the number of outer SCF steps equals to the corresponding MAX_SCF value in the input file, then the SCF calculation has not converged, a warning will be printed to the standard output and the SCF will be abandoned.
 Information on how to handle this is given in the troubleshooting chapter.

-Upon successful convergence energy (and force if specified) information is printed.
+Upon successful convergence, electronic densities and energies (and forces if specified) information is printed.

 .. code-block:: none